milojs/milo/README.md

 functions making possible a very expressive syntax for model objects and also run-time "compilation" of model access paths into functions.

 ### Faceted objects

 Component class is based on an abstract ```FacetedObject``` class that can be applied to any domain where objects can be represented via collection of facets (a facet is an object of a certain class, it holds its own configuration, data and methods).

 In a way, facets pattern is an inversion of adapter pattern - while the latter allows finding a class/methods that has specific functionality, faceted object is simply constructed to have these functionalities.
 In this way it is possible to create a virtually unlimited number of component classes with a very limited number of building blocks without having any hierarchy of classes - all components inherit directly from Component class.

-###Mixins
+### Mixins

-We also use Mixin pattern, but Mixin in milo is implemented as a separate object that is stored on the property of the host object and can create proxy methods on the host object if required.
+We also use mixin pattern, but Mixin in __milo__ is implemented as a separate object that is stored on the property of the host object and can create proxy methods on the host object if required.
 Classes Messenger, MessageSource and DataSource are subclasses of Mixin abstract class.

 ### Registries: dependency inversion

 Components and Facets register themselves in registries that allows to avoid requiring them from one module.
 It prevents circular dependencies between modules.

 Dependencies
 ------------

-The only dependency of Milo is [__Proto__](https://github.com/MailOnline/proto), an object manipulation library.
+The only dependencies of Milo are [__Proto__](https://github.com/MailOnline/proto), an object manipulation library and [__doT__](http://olado.github.io/doT/index.html), a templating engine.

 ### No jQuery, Zepto, etc.